yariksav/vuetify-dialog/README.md

     true: 'Yes'
   }
 }
-// result will be true, false, or undefigned
+// result will be true, false, or undefined
 {
   ...
   actions: ['No', 'Yes']